Harshit28j/Ai_cs_1.6/README.md

 # 💫 About Me:
-I'm currently working on AI & ML<br>I'm learning python and C<br>I'm currently in second year of CS branch<br>Feel free to ask me about AI implementation and automation
+I'm currently working on AI & ML<br>Feel free to ask me about AI implementation and automation

 ## 🌐 Socials: